mainmatter/gerust/site/docs/index.md

 Gerust calls projects that don't use a database, "minimal" projects.
 Those really are as simple as it gets: just a web server, functionality for reading in configuration if there is any, and CLI tooling for creating new controllers and other project files.

-The other option is to create a "full" project that uses a database.
-Full projects also consist of a web server, functionality for reading in configuration, as well as CLI tooling for project management.
+The other option is to create a standard project that uses a database.
+Standard projects also consist of a web server, functionality for reading in configuration, as well as CLI tooling for project management.
 In addition, they come with a bunch of additional concepts such as entity definitions, changesets, database access, and validations.

 ### Minimal Projects

-- only web, no db
-- tutorial shows how to Gerust's default minimal app works and how to create a new controller and add a middleware
+[Tutorial – Minimal Project](./tutorial-minimal) shows how to create and work with a minimal project step-by-step.

 ### Full Projects

-- web and db
-- tutorial shows how to build a simple tasks mgmt app step-by-step
-- generate full example app to see the results
+[Tutorial – Standard Project](./tutorial-standard) shows how to create and work with a full project.
+It creates a full task management system with authentication step-by-step.

 ## What's a "Gerust"?